BRUSH TRUCK STANDARDS

-A. All Brush Units to be numbered with 1-digit per your station number unless more than 1 Brush Unit, then use a 2-digit number for each additional unit.
+A. All Brush Trucks to be numbered with 1-digit per your station number unless more than 1 Brush Truck then use a 2-digit number for each additional unit.
+Example: Brush 2-1,

 B. The vehicle shall consist of a motorized 4-wheel drive piece of apparatus of minimum